-10.1 Anaphylaxis is life threatening.
+- 10.1 Anaphylaxis is potentially life threatening.
 Anaphylaxis is a severe allergic reaction to a substance.
 While prior exposure to allergens is needed for the development of anaphylaxis, severe allergic reactions can occur when no documented history exists.
-We are aware that allergies are very specific to the individual and it is possible to have an allergy to any foreign substance.

-- 10.2 Anaphylaxis is usually caused by a food allergy.
-Foods most commonly associated with anaphylaxis include peanuts, seafood, nuts and in children eggs and cow's milk.
+We are aware that allergies are very specific to the individual and it is possible to have an allergy to any foreign substance. - 10.2 Anaphylaxis is usually caused by a food allergy.
+Foods most commonly associated with anaphylaxis include peanuts, seafood, nuts wheat, soy, sesame, eggs and cow's milk.
 While developing the Medical Conditions Risk Minimisation Plan and to minimise the risk of exposure of children to foods that might trigger severe allergy or anaphylaxis in susceptible children, our service will: - i.
-Not allow children to share food, utensils or food containers. - ii.
+Not allow children to share food, utensils or food/drink containers. - ii.
 Prepare food in line with a child's medical management plan and family recommendations. - iii.
 Request families to label all bottles with their child's name. - iv.
 Consider whether it's necessary to change or restrict the use of food products in craft, science experiments and cooking classes so children with allergies can participate. - v.
 Instruct educators on the need to prevent cross contamination. - vi.
-Request all parents not to send food with their children that contain highly allergenic elements even if their child does not have an allergy by, placing a sign on the door of each room and the kitchen reminding families about this. - vii.
-As nuts are very common allergens, and they are not essential foods and can easily be eaten at home, the service will have an "Allergy-Aware Nut policy" (refer to Kids' Uni Nutrition, Food Safety and Allergen Management Policy) which would exclude children or other individuals visiting the service from bringing any foods or products containing nuts or nut material such as : - a.
+Request all parents not to send food with their children that contain highly allergenic elements even if their child does not have an allergy by, placing a sign on the door of each room and the kitchen reminding families about this.
+Communication regarding this policy will also be shared regularly video Kinderloop and in conversations with families. - vii.
+As nuts are very common allergens, and they are not essential foods and can easily be eaten at home, the service will have an "Allergy-Aware philosophy" (refer to Kids' Uni Nutrition, Food Safety and Allergen Management Policy) which would exclude children or other individuals visiting the service from bringing any foods or products containing nuts or nut material such as : - a.
 Peanuts, brazil nuts, cashew nuts, hazelnuts, almonds, pecan nuts. - b.
 Any other type of tree or ground nuts, peanut oil or other nut based oil or cooking product, peanut or any nut sauce, peanut butter, hazelnut spread, marzipan. - c.
 Any other food which contains nuts such as chocolates, sweets, lollies, nougat, ice creams, cakes, biscuits, bread, drinks, satays, pre-prepared Asian or vegetarian foods. - d.
 Cosmetics, massage oils, body lotions, shampoos and creams such as Arachis oil that contain nut material. - viii.
-Be aware that a child may have a number of food allergies or there may be a number of children with different food allergies, and it may not be possible to have an allergy free policy for all foods involved. - ix.
-When possible, hold non-allergic babies when they drink formula/milk if there is a child diagnosed at risk of anaphylaxis from a milk allergy. - x.
-Instruct food preparation staff and volunteers about measures necessary to prevent cross contamination between foods during the handling, preparation and serving of food, such as careful cleaning of food preparation areas and utensils. - xi.
-Closely supervise all children at meal and snack times and ensure food is eaten in specified areas.
-To minimise risk children will not be permitted to 'wander around' the service with food. - xii.
-Ensure meals prepared at the service do not contain ingredients such as eggs or nuts. - xiii.
-Consult risk minimisation plans when making food purchases and planning menus.
+Be aware that a child may have several food allergies or there may be a number of children with different food allergies, and it is not possible to have an allergy free policy for all foods involved. - ix.
+Babies should be held when drinking formula or milk bottles to avoid the risk of cross contamination in the classroom environment.